A journey through elegance, sharing stories and photos from events, exhibitions, and memorable moments in Paris and beyond.

 Marcel Nies: A Private Passion

-“Marcel Nies: A Private Passion”, held at Christie’s Paris on March 26, 2026, brought together 47 works reflecting the refined and intuitive eye of Marcel Nies, a Belgian art dealer, who assembled a discreet but refined collection of African and Oceanic art – featuring a Fang reliquary figure, a Punu mask, and a Guro heddle pulley that had once belonged…
+“Marcel Nies: A Private Passion”, held at Christie’s Paris on March 26, 2026, brought together 47 works reflecting the refined and intuitive eye of Marcel Nies, a Belgian art dealer, who assembled a discreet but tasteful collection of African and Oceanic art – featuring a rare Fang reliquary figure, a refined Punu mask, and a Guro heddle pulley that had…

 Keep reading